armin-fx/BandedScad/doc/object.md

 - `ri`, `ro`
   - inner radius or outer radius for both sides together
   - special values like `ri1` take precedence over general values like `ri`
+- `w`
-- `w`          - width of the wall.
-Optional.
+  - optional, width of the wall.
+  - this means the width of the wall from the bottom or top ring, and not the width on the wall orthogonal to the funnel body.
 - `angle`
   - opening angle in degree of the funnel.
 Default=`360`.
   - requires OpenSCAD version 2019.05 or above